 © Todd Moen, Catch Magazine

-One of the four largest freshwater fish on earth, Murray cod have been recorded to lengths of almost 2 metres (6 feet) and weights close to 100 kilos (200 pounds).
-These bucket-mouthed predators look for all the world like a freshwater grouper, and will happily dine on ducks, lizards and snakes that make the mistake of venturing into their home patch.
+One of the four largest freshwater fish on earth, Murray cod have been recorded to lengths of almost two metres (six feet) and weights close to 100 kilos (200 pounds).
+These bucket-mouthed predators look like a freshwater grouper, and will happily dine on ducks, lizards and snakes that make the mistake of venturing into their home patch.
 Not surprisingly, Murray cod represent an exciting and unique freshwater fishing target.
 The best months to catch them are March and April.